GabrielDougherty/gabrieldougherty.com/content/things-that-surprised-me-about-cmake.md

 # Intro

-In my current job for the past year I have been using CMake for all my C++ development, working on financial software in a large-ish CMake project with hundreds of executable targets and around 80kLoC.
+In my current job for the past year I have been using CMake for all my C++ development, working on financial software in a large CMake project with hundreds of executable targets and around 3 million LoC.
 In the course of getting up to speed on CMake, I ran into some things that surprised me.

 ![Warped CMake Screenshot](/warped-cmake-screenshot.png#l)